tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 #### 2.4.3 Framework Competency Question including an oa:annotation (non-normative)

-The Fitness For Use Framework represents the results of `Validation` Tests as `Responses`, which can be linked to biodiversity data records through `Annotations` following the W3C Web Annotation model.
+The Fitness For Use Framework represents the results of `Validation` Tests as `Responses`, which can be linked to biodiversity data records through `Annotations` following the [W3C Web Annotation Data Model](https://www.w3.org/TR/annotation-model/).
 This structure allows detailed provenance and context to be recorded alongside each `Response`.
 The following competency question demonstrates how to retrieve all `Responses` generated for a specific `dwc:Occurrence` record, including metadata such as the associated `Validation` Test, `Annotation` motivation, date of generation, and relevant `Parameters`.

 <!-- skip when testing -->
 ```sparql